Spain or Portugal? Which is the best Iberian destination?

 So, you should travel to Portugal if:

-• you have less time, but want to know a country full of history;
+• You have less time, but want to know a country full of history;

 • A laidback and relaxed atmosphere;